drmikehenry/install-linux/install-linux.md

       state: absent
   ```

-- Install `pynvim` for Python support in Neovim; Vimfiles will detect this and
+- Install `pynvim` for Python support in Neovim.
+Neovim 0.11.4 and later will
+  detect the installed Python interpreter `pynvim-python` automatically
-  set `g:python3_host_prog` to `pynvim-python-interpreter` `:role:neovim`:
+  `:role:neovim`:

-      uvtoolg install pynvim-python-interpreter
+      uvtoolg install pynvim

+  Previously, the custom Python package `drmikehenry/pynvim-python-interpreter`
+  provided this feature, exposing the Python interpreter for `pynvim` under the
+  name `pynvim-python-interpreter`; Vimfiles detects this and sets
+  `g:python3_host_prog` to `pynvim-python-interpreter`.
+This is no longer
+  necessary now that `pynvim` itself exposes `pynvim-python`.

-  Alternatively, the Ubuntu-supplied package may be installed:
+  Alternatively, the Ubuntu-supplied package may be installed via `agi

-      agi python3-pynvim
+  python3-pynvim`.

 - Install `neovim-qt` for GUI support.
 Invoke as `nvim-qt`; the first `nvim`
   binary in `PATH` will be used `:role:neovim`: